Personal computer: Gaming

 PC gaming is popular among the high-end PC market.
-According to an April 2018 market analysis done by Newzoo, PC gaming has fallen behind both console and mobile gaming in terms of market share sitting at a 24% share of the entire market.
-The market for PC gaming still continues to grow and is expected to generate $32.3 billion in revenue in the year 2021.
-PC gaming is at the forefront of competitive gaming, known as esports, with games such as Overwatch and Counter-Strike: Global Offensive leading the industry that is suspected to surpass a trillion dollars in revenue in 2019.
+According to an April 2018 market analysis done by Newzoo, PC gaming was the third largest gaming sector behind console and mobile gaming in terms of market share sitting at a 24% share of the entire market.
+The market for PC gaming continues to grow and is expected to generate $32.3 billion in revenue in the year 2021.
+PC gaming is at the forefront of competitive gaming, known as esports, with games such as League of Legends, Dota 2 and Counter-Strike: Global Offensive leading the industry that is suspected to surpass a billion dollars in revenue in 2019.
+According to a December 2023 market analysis done by Visual Capitalist, the PC gaming sector was the second-largest category across all platforms as of 2022, valued at US$45 billion, surpassing console market revenue by 2020.